openshift-labs/learn-katacoda/middleware/middleware-quarkus/monitoring/06-install-grafana.md

 `oc new-app grafana/grafana && oc expose svc/grafana`{{execute T2}}

 > It may take up to a minute to finish deploying
->

 Verify Grafana is up and running:

 `oc rollout status -w dc/grafana`{{execute}}

-You should see `replication controller "grafana-1" successfully rolled out`.
+You should see `replication controller "grafana-1" successfully rolled out`

 # Open Grafana Dashboard